a4dyn/httprobe-str/README.md

 ## Introduction
 This is a customized version.
 Based on the original httprobe, several more features are added:
-* Supports scan IP segment as input
+* Supports scan IP segment as input.
-* Supports scanning specific ports within the IP / IP segment
+* Supports scanning specific ports within the IP / IP segment.
-* Shows the title of the website (if exists)
+* Shows the title of the website (if exists).
-* Shows the status code of the respose header
+* Shows the status code of the respose header.
-* Shows the content length of the respose data (if exists in reposnse header)
+* Shows the content length of the respose data (if exists in reposnse header).
-* Shows whether the input ports are open
+* Shows whether the input ports are open.

 ## Original Repo:
 ```